 The statutory pension insurance is part of the German social security system and is intended to secure financially employed persons after their employment.
-Insurance periods acquired in other countries are taken into account for pension entitlement.
+Insurance periods acquired in other European Union (EU) countries, Iceland, Liechtenstein, Norway and Switzerland are taken into account when determining the pension entitlement.

 1. Statutory pension insurance

-- The pension provides financial security in old age if you no longer receive income from work.
-To receive an old-age pension, a certain age must be reached and a certain number of legal pension periods must have been completed.
+• The pension provides financial security in old age if you no longer receive income from work.
+To receive an old-age pension, a certain age must be reached and a certain number of legal pension periods must have been completed. ( Regular retirement pension).

-- Pension insurance also supports you if you become incapacitated in the course of your working life, that is, if you can no longer or only partially work due to illness or a disability.
+• Pension insurance also supports you if you become incapacitated in the course of your working life, that is, if you can no longer or only partially work due to illness or a disability.
+(Reduced earning capacity pension).
 You will then receive rehabilitation benefits to restore your ability to work or a pension for reduced ability to work if your state of health means that you will no longer be able to work or will only be able to work to a limited extent for the foreseeable future.

-- In addition, the pension insurance offers comprehensive survivor protection.
+• In addition, the pension insurance offers comprehensive survivor protection (Survivor pension).
 It pays pensions to widows, widowers and orphans of the deceased insured persons.

-The decisive age for drawing the regular old-age pension is 65 up to the year of birth 1946.
-For the following years of birth, the standard age limit is gradually increased up to 67 years old.
+Up to the year of birth 1946, the age of 65 is decisive for drawing the standard old-age pension.
+For the following years of birth, the standard age limit is gradually increased up to 2012 to 67 years old.
 From 2029, this age limit will apply to everyone born in 1964 or later.
 However, the statutory pension insurance includes other old-age pensions, which allow earlier retirement under special personal conditions, for example if there is a severe disability and/or long-term contributions to the statutory pension insurance.

 2. Insurance periods in other countries